leetcode-mafia/cheetah/README.md

 ## How it works

 Cheetah leverages Whisper for real-time audio transcription and GPT-4 for generating hints and solutions.
 You need to have your own OpenAI API key to use the app.
-If you don't have access to GPT-4, gpt-3.5-turbo can be used as an alternative.
+If you don't have access to GPT-4, gpt-3.5-turbo may be used as an alternative.

 Whisper runs locally on your system, utilizing Georgi Gerganov's [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 A recent M1 or M2 Mac is required for optimal performance.